wendyverdonk93/docs/content/api/payment_methods/post-order-dirdeb.md

 __recurring_id__ | string

-For [recurring payments](/payments/features/recurring-payments/processing-recurring-payments/) requests, the unique identifier for processing subsequent payments.
+The unique identifier for the recurring payment.

 ----------------